 Despite IP rights are not considered a material ESG aspect to the Group due to the Group's business nature, the IT Department is in charge of securing proper licenses for software, hardware and information the Group uses in its business operation.
-Duplication or downloading of information, software, and images from the internet must be approved by relevant department.
-Furthermore, the Group closely monitors and prevents any infringement behaviour such as counterfeit trademarks in the market.
-The Group will continue to monitor to ensure that its intellectual property rights are not being infringed upon.
+Duplication or downloading of information, software and images from the internet must be approved by relevant department.
+Furthermore, some customers would like to have unique design for their documents.
+Strong design capabilities enable the Group to develop its brand and differentiate itself from competitors.
+Its creative artwork adheres to and is protected by the Copyright Ordinance.
+The Group closely monitors and prevents any infringement behaviour such as counterfeit trademarks in the market.
+The Group will continue to monitor to ensure that its IP rights are not being infringed upon.